renovatebot/tutorial/README.md

 Users can manually trigger the creation of dependency updates directly from the dashboard.

-You can also re-run the Renovate bot manually directly from the Dependency Dashboard by enabling the “Check this box to trigger a request Renovate to run again on this repository” option:
+You can also re-run Renovate manually from the Dependency Dashboard by enabling the “Check this box to trigger a request Renovate to run again on this repository” option:

  <img width="867" alt="rerun renovate" src="https://user-images.githubusercontent.com/102745725/178969114-c1b64333-b45a-4508-b638-1e25ad0adab5.png">

 Let’s dive into one of the Dependency Dashboard capabilities - **the Pending Approval feature**.

 Say we want to take extra measures before updating major versions of a package (either to reduce noise or to handle it more carefully).
 Renovate offers an option to prevent automatic creation of major version update PRs and create such PRs only upon manual request from the Dependency Dashboard.

 In the Dependency Dashboard, under the `Rate Limited` section, the `Update dependency commander to vX` is waiting to be created.